 Performance outcomes Acceptable outcomes Complies Comments PO1 Development provides sufficient car parking to accommodate the demand likely to be generated by the use, having regard to the: (a) nature of the use; (b) location of the site; (c) proximity of the use to public transport services; (d) availability of active transport infrastructure; and (e) accessibility of the use to all members of the community.
-AO1 The number of car parking spaces provided for the use is in accordance with Table 9.4.3.3B.
+The number of car parking spaces provided for the use is in accordance with Table 9.4.3.3B .
 Note-Car parking spaces provided for persons with a disability are to be considered in determining compliance with AO1. n/a Not applicable for this proposed reconfiguring a lot.
 Vehicle crossovers PO2 Vehicle crossovers are provided to:: (a) ensure safe and efficient access between the road and premises; (b) minimize interference with the function and AO2.1 Vehicular access to/from Council roads is designed and constructed in accordance with the Standard drawings in Planning Scheme Policy 4 - FNQROC Regional Development Manual. • The proposed Lease A will comply. operation of roads; and (c) minimise pedestrian to vehicle conflict.
-AO2.2 Development on a site with two or more road frontages provides vehicular access from: (a) the primary frontage where involving Community activities or Sport and recreation activities, unless the primary road frontage is a Statecontrolled road; or (b) from the lowest order road in all other instances.
-Access is available off Doyle Street.
+Development on a site with two or more road frontages provides vehicular access from: (a) the primary frontage where involving Community activities or Sport and recreation activities, unless the primary road frontage is a Statecontrolled road; or (b) from the lowest order road in all other instances. • Access is available off Doyle Street.
 An internal private road will allow for secondary access.

-Perfor rmance outcomes Acceptable outcomes Complies Comments AO2.3 Vehicular access for particular uses is provided in accordance with Table 9.4.3.3E. n/a See comments for AO1. parking appropriate appropriate (a) to the control of the control AO3 Access, manoeuvring and car parking areas include pavements that are constructed in accordance with Table 9.4.3.3C. n/a See comments for AO1.
-For as ssessable development Parkir ng area location and des sign and de (a) (a) (a) arking areas are located esigned to: ensure safety and efficiency in operation; and be consistent with the AO4.1 Car parking spaces, access and circulation areas have dimensions in accordance with AS/NZS 2890.1 Off-street car parking. n/a See comments for AO1. character of the surrounding locality.
+Performance outcomes Acceptable outcomes Complies Comments AO2.3 Vehicular access for particular uses is provided in accordance with Table 9.4.3.3E. n/a See comments for AO1.
+PO3 Access, manoeuvring and car parking areas include appropriate pavement treatments having regard to: (a) the intensity of anticipated vehicle movements; (b) the nature of the use that they service; and (c) the character of the surrounding locality.
+AO3 Access, manoeuvring and car parking areas include pavements that are constructed in accordance with Table 9.4.3.3C. n/a See comments for AO1.
+For assessable development Parking area location and des sign , PO4 Car parking areas are located and designed to: (a) ensure safety and efficiency in operation; and (b) be consistent with the AO4.1 Car parking spaces, access and circulation areas have dimensions in accordance with AS/NZS 2890.1 Off-street car parking. n/a See comments for AO1. character of the surrounding locality.
 AO4.2 Disabled access and car parking spaces are located and designed in accordance with AS/NZS 2890.6 Parking facilities - Off-street parking for people with disabilities. n/a See comments for AO1.
 AO4.3 The car parking area includes designated pedestrian routes that provide connections to building entrances. n/a See comments for AO1.